BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 average duration;

 (12) The number of authorisations granted in accordance with Article 304 of Directive 2009/138/EC;
 --- Page 295 ---

-(13) The number of applications submitted to the supervisory authority to use the transitional risk-free interest rate term structure referred to in Article 308c Directive 2009/138/EC, how many were successful and the number of decisions to revoke the approval of this transitional measure pursuant to article 308e of Directive 2009/138/EC.
+(13) The number of applications submitted to the supervisory authority to use the transitional risk-free interest rate term structure referred to in Article 308c Directive 2009/138/EC, how many were successful and the number of decisions to revoke the approval of this transitional measure pursuant to article 308e of Directive/EC.

 (14) The number of applications submitted to the supervisory authority to use the transitional deduction to technical provisions referred to in Article 308d Directive 2009/138/EC and how many were successful.